Kalgoorlie: Mining

+Sex work

+Kalgoorlie once had a thriving sex industry, with parts of Hay Street once being considered Kalgoorlie's red-light district.
+Originally, brothels were only allowed to operate in Hay Street.
+While there were once a number of brothels in Kalgoorlie, this has since decreased.

+Prostitutes from all over the world moved to Kalgoorlie for employment in the town's sex work industry.

+Today, only one brothel remains in Kalgoorlie: Questa Casa (Italian for "This House"; locally known as the "Pink House").
+Questa Casa claims to be Australia's oldest operating brothel, having begun operations in 1904.
+Questa Casa now only employs two sex workers, but also serves as an adult tourist attraction.

+The demise of the red light district has largely been attributed to the rescinding of the Containment Policy in 1994.
+The Containment Policy was an informal policy that restricted all sex work in Kalgoorlie to one street: Hay Street.
+Nevertheless, "skimpy barmaids" (female bartenders who wear sexually provocative clothing, usually flying into Kalgoorlie from elsewhere) are known to occasionally sell sex.

 Culture

-Kalgoorlie-Boulder has a dynamic and diverse cultural scene.
+Kalgoorlie–Boulder has a dynamic and diverse cultural scene.

 Arts

-Kalgoorlie-Boulder has many arts organisations and practising artists.
+Kalgoorlie–Boulder has many arts organisations and practising artists.

 Sports

-Kalgoorlie-Boulder's location, being roughly 600 km from Perth, enjoys high levels of participation in Australian rules football (the Goldfields Football League), netball, basketball, rugby league, soccer, field hockey, and cricket.
+Kalgoorlie–Boulder's location, being roughly 600 km from Perth, enjoys high levels of participation in Australian rules football (the Goldfields Football League), netball, basketball, rugby league, soccer, field hockey, and cricket.
 Other popular sports in Kalgoorlie include tennis, lawn bowls, roller derby, rugby union, and swimming.

 Kalgoorlie also has an international squash tournament held every year at the YMCA.

 In a statewide sense, the semiprofessional Goldfields Giants basketball team competes in the State Basketball League, and were league champions in 2007 and 2008.

 The Goldfields Titans play in the Western Australia Rugby League Harvey Norman Premiership state rugby league competition.
 Home games are at the Oasis playing fields on Saturday afternoons.

-Horse racing is also very popular in the city, and Kalgoorlie-Boulder is home to the internationally recognised annual "Race Round".
+Horse racing is also very popular in the city, and Kalgoorlie–Boulder is home to the internationally recognised annual "Race Round".

+Every year the annual Kalgoorlie Desert Race is held.
+It is a gruelling off-road race.

 Attractions

 Given the wealth of its yesteryear, Kalgoorlie features many elaborate heritage buildings that have been retained.
-Kalgoorlie-Boulder – the largest settlement for many hundreds of kilometres, with many employees at the Super Pit – is the centre of the area's social life.
-Of particular interest is the Kalgoorlie-Boulder Racecourse, a horse racing venue.
+Kalgoorlie–Boulder – the largest settlement for many hundreds of kilometres, with many employees at the Super Pit – is the centre of the area's social life.
+Of particular interest is the Kalgoorlie–Boulder Racecourse, a horse racing venue.
 Two grass sports ovals and a cinema showing recent international releases are in the area.

 Well known in the area are the Kalgoorlie, Geraldton, Perth, and Albany skimpy barmaids, mostly flown in, employed by pubs like Exchange Hotel, who walk around "scantily clad" in bikini, lingerie or burlesque outfits to attract punters and who expect a fee in return.